pointfreeco/sqlite-data/Sources/SharingGRDBCore/Documentation.docc/Articles/CloudKit.md

 #### Sharing root records

 > Important: It is only possible to share "root" records, that is, records with no
-> non-optional foreign keys.
+> foreign keys.

 A record can be shared only if it is a "root" record.
-That means it cannot have any non-optional foreign keys.
+That means it cannot have any foreign keys whatsoever.
 As an example, the following `RemindersList` table is a root record because it does not have any fields pointing to other tables:

 ```swift
 @Table